A comparison among a fuzzy algorithm for image rescaling with other methods of digital image processing: Numerical experiments

-Finally, also an analysis concerning the CPU time employed by each one of the considered algorithms to process any single image can be performed.
-Indeed, the CPU time are listed in Table \ref{tab3}.\\
+Finally, an analysis concerning the CPU time employed by each of the considered algorithms to process any single image can be performed.
+The CPU times are listed in Table \ref{tab3}.
+Since it is not the purpose of the present study to determine all the CPU times, we consider and compare only the times of the best reconstructions.
+Therefore in Table \ref{tab3} the values of CPU times are considered for the reconstructed images obtained for $\delta_{Psnr}^{\max}$, $\delta_{S}^{\max}$, for the fuzzy algorithm and $(N,w)_{Psnr}^{\max}$, $(N,w)_{S}^{\max}$, for the SK algorithm and quoted in Tables \ref{tab2} and \ref{tab3}.

-\begin{remark} \rm In the first column of Table \ref{tab3} , for the CPU time of the fuzzy-type algorithm, we considered the mean value of the CPU times for processing the images for every considered $\delta$.\\ In the case of the SK algorithm we have inserted in the column the values corresponding to the execution of the case $w=15$; obviously, for the other values of $w$ the CPU times are higher. \end{remark}